-With respect to our investments in MSRs, interest-only RMBS, residential mortgage loans and consumer loans, when the related loans are prepaid as a result of a refinancing or otherwise, the related cash flows payable to us will either, in the case of interest-only RMBS and/or MSRs cease (unless, in the case of MSRs and Excess MSRs, the loans are recaptured upon a refinancing) or we will cease to receive interest income on such investments, as applicable.
+With respect to our investments in interests in MSRs, residential mortgage loans and consumer loans, and a portion of our RMBS, when the related loans are prepaid as a result of a refinancing or otherwise, the related cash flows payable to us will either, in the case of interest-only RMBS, and/or interests in MSRs, cease (unless, in the case of our interests in MSRs, the loans are recaptured upon a refinancing), or we will cease to receive interest income on such investments, as applicable.
 Borrowers under residential mortgage loans and consumer loans are generally permitted to prepay their loans at any time without penalty.
 Our expectation of prepayment rates is a significant assumption underlying our cash flow projections.
 Prepayment rate is the measurement of how quickly borrowers pay down the UPB of their loans or how quickly loans are otherwise brought current, modified, liquidated or charged off.
-If the fair value of our MSRs or interest-only RMBS decreases, we would be required to record a non-cash charge, which would have a negative impact on our financial results.
-Furthermore, a significant increase in prepayment rates could materially reduce the ultimate cash flows and/or interest income, as applicable, we receive from our investments, and we could ultimately receive substantially less than what we paid for such assets.
+A significant increase in prepayment rates could materially reduce the ultimate cash flows and/or interest income, as applicable, we receive from our investments, and we could ultimately receive substantially less than what we paid for such assets, decreasing the fair value of our investments.
+If the fair value of our investment portfolio decreases, we would generally be required to record a non-cash charge, which would have a negative impact on our financial results.
 Consequently, the price we pay to acquire our investments may prove to be too high if there is a significant increase in prepayment rates.

 The values of our investments are highly sensitive to changes in interest rates.
-Historically, the value of MSRs, which underpin the value of certain of our investments, has increased when interest rates rise and decreased when interest rates decline due to the effect of changes in interest rates on prepayment rates.
+Historically, the value of MSRs, which underpin the value of our investments, including interests in MSRs, has increased when interest rates rise and decreased when interest rates decline due to the effect of changes in interest rates on prepayment rates.
 Prepayment rates could increase as a result of a general economic recovery or other factors, which would reduce the value of our interests in MSRs.

 Moreover, delinquency rates have a significant impact on the value of our investments.
-When delinquent residential mortgage loans are resolved through foreclosure (or repurchased by the GSEs), the UPB of such mortgage loans cease to be a part of the aggregate UPB of the serviced loan pool when the related properties are foreclosed on and liquidated and the related cash flows payable to us, as the holder of the MSR, Excess MSR or basic fee, as applicable, cease.
-An increase in delinquencies will generally result in lower revenue because typically we will only collect on our MSRs from GSEs or mortgage owners for performing loans.
-An increase in delinquencies with respect to the loans underlying our Servicer Advances could also result in a higher advance balance and the need to obtain additional financing, which we may not be able to do on favorable terms or at all.
-In addition, delinquencies on the loans underlying our Servicer Advances give rise to accrued but unpaid servicing fees, or "deferred servicing fees," which we have agreed to purchase in connection with our purchase of Servicer Advances, and deferred servicing fees generally cannot be financed on terms as favorable as the terms available to other types of Servicer Advances.
-Additionally, in the case of residential mortgage loans, consumer loans and RMBS that we own, an increase in foreclosures could result in an acceleration of repayments, resulting in a decrease in interest income.
-Alternatively, increases in delinquencies and defaults could also adversely affect our investments in RMBS, residential mortgage loans and/or consumer loans if and to the extent that losses are suffered on residential mortgage loans, consumer loans or, in the case of RMBS, the residential mortgage loans underlying such RMBS.
+When the UPB of mortgage loans cease to be a part of the aggregate UPB of the serviced loan pool (for example, when delinquent loans are foreclosed on or repurchased, or otherwise sold, from a securitized pool), the related cash flows payable to us, as the holder of an interest in the related MSR, cease.
+An increase in delinquencies will generally result in lower revenue because typically we will only collect on our interests in MSRs from GSEs or mortgage owners for performing loans.
+An increase in delinquencies with respect to the loans underlying our servicer advances could also result in a higher advance balance and the need to obtain additional financing, which we may not be able to do on favorable terms or at all.
+Additionally, in the case of residential mortgage loans, consumer loans and RMBS that we own, an increase in delinquencies and defaults could also adversely affect our investments in RMBS, residential mortgage loans and/or consumer loans if and to the extent that losses are suffered on residential mortgage loans, consumer loans or, in the case of RMBS, the residential mortgage loans underlying such RMBS.
 Accordingly, if delinquencies are significantly greater than expected, the estimated fair value of these investments could be diminished.
 As a result, we could suffer a loss, which would have a negative impact on our financial results.